3.5 Marking Procedures and Moderation

 This particular example was scaled by raising fixed point marks of 0 to 0, 25 to 35, 65 to 70 and 100 to 100 and using linear interpolation between the fixed points.
 The aim is to get the points to lie as well-distributed as possible in relation to the diagonal line.

-3. All assessed work submitted for the award of University credit at all levels must be subject to a process of internal moderation, consistent with the Institute or Department’s moderation policy.
+3. All assessed work submitted for the award of University credit at all levels must be subject to a process of internal moderation, consistent with the Faculty or Department’s moderation policy.
 This applies to all modes and all levels of assessment in all delivery locations.
 The only exception to this will be where assessment methods are automated (i.e. the answers are machine or optically read), or in quantitative assessments in which model answers are provided to the marker.
 Where assessment is not in written form, every effort should be made to apply an appropriate form of moderation.
 Practice-based assessments must also be subject to an appropriate process of internal moderation.

 4. The process by which marks for assessed work will be allocated should be clearly communicated to students via scheme and module handbooks, along with clear assessment criteria.